-Dean's List
+ACADEMIC HONORS Dean's List

 After the conclusion of each semester, students who are full-time and have achieved a Grade Point Average of 3.50 and above are placed on the Dean's List.
+Students will receive a certificate to honor their achievement.